songpipi/R2M/README.md

     python preprocessing/process_descriptions.py --word_counts_output_file data/word_counts.txt --new_dict
     ```

-4. Download the MSCOCO/Flickr30k images from [here](http://cocodataset.org/)/[here](http://shannon.cs.illinois.edu/DenotationGraph/data/index.html) and put
+4. Download the MSCOCO or Flickr30k images from [here](http://cocodataset.org/) or [here](http://shannon.cs.illinois.edu/DenotationGraph/data/index.html) and put
 all the images into data/[dataset]/images.

 5. Object detection for the training images.
 You need to first download the